zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 ### Enable global cache

-When a test is executed Zonemaster caches DNS responses for the same test (same domain name) to increase performance (no need to query for the same thing again).
-In the normal case the cache is not shared between different tests (different domain names).
-Such global cache can be enabled to get increased performance.
+For each domain name in a batch job, a test run is executed.
+Each test run keeps its own cache to avoid sending the same query twice.
+However these caches are never shared between test runs.
+This may result in large numbers of redundant queries for large batches where the domain name directly (or indirectly) share data with other domain names.
+To share responses between test runs, you can enable the global cache feature which works like a second level cache.

 For interactive tests via GUI the global cache is probably not desired.
 If a user changes the DNS configuration of a domain then the following tests results should